cysouw/diathesis/text/c08_preverbs.md

 - ^* Sie ermordet sich ihn.
 :::

 Some verbs, like *erschwimmen* 'to achieve by swimming' [@next], even allow for both constructions, either with reflexive pronoun [@next a] or without reflexive pronoun [@next b].
 More examples of such 'free' reflexive pronoun are discussed in [@sec:reflexive-free-dative-sich-accusative].
 Note that the semantic difference between these examples does not easily fit the opposition result vs. patient as proposed above.
+It remains unclear to me how exactly to explain these two options.

 ::: ex
 - Zumindest Völker erschwimmt sich jährlich einen fünfstelligen Betrag.^[~~DWDS~~: Berliner Zeitung, 16.03.2000.]